tyjo/coptr/README.md

+CoPTR is a tool for estimating peak-to-trough ratios from metagenomic sequencing.

-Our documentation is on Read The Docs: <https://coptr.readthedocs.io>
+You can find our documentation on Read The Docs: <https://coptr.readthedocs.io>